I'm getting a green screen on my Windows 8 device.

 - From the Start menu, select Store.

-- Type Netflix in the search box and press Enter.
+- In the search box in the upper right corner of the screen, type Netflix and press Enter.

 - Select Netflix.